 This CNC has a slower travel speed and plunge speed compared to other CNCs in this category.
 However, it is possible to do amazing work with this router as the image below shows, if you can be patient.

-The E3 ships with a Makita RT0701C Router that provides a variable speed of up to 30,000 RPM.
+The Quantum Mini ships with a Makita RT0701C Router that provides a variable speed of up to 30,000 RPM.

 The use of a router means this CNC is as loud as using a typical manual router in your shop.

-The E3 uses an Arduino Uno clone (from Keyestudio) controller running on GRBL.
+On the controller end, it uses an Arduino Uno clone (from Keyestudio) controller running on GRBL 1.1 firmware and is paired with A4988 stepper drivers.

 The motors used are NEMA 17 stepper motors with 76 oz-in of holding torque.

-There are homing switches for each axis on this CNC which lets you return to home position at the click of a button.
+There are homing switches for each axis on this CNC, which lets you return to the home position at the click of a button.

 Note that the accuracy of any assembled CNC can be affected if it's not put together properly.